2013: The year of the intrapreneur

 From within your chest.

 An educator and entrepreneur who has never accepted the status quo, Aron Solomon has over a quarter century of experience in the business of education and innovation.
-He continues to speak regularly on education and innovation, and is an advisor in the ICT Venture Services at MaRS.
+He continues to speak regularly on education and innovation, and is the Innovation Lead for MaRS’ LegalX cluster, as well as an ICT Venture Services advisor.
 See more…